-Following the approval of the Preliminary Design Stage Report and the agreement between the Client and the beneficiaries on the EE/RE measures to be included, the Consultant shall prepare the detailed renovation designs and technical specifications for works to be tendered and implemented in the selected public buildings of the buildings.
-After agreement between the Client and the beneficiaries on the EE/RE measures to be included, the Consultant will prepare detailed renovation designs and technical specifications for works to be tendered and implemented in the selected public buildings.
+Following the approval of the Preliminary Design Stage Report and the agreement between the PIU and the beneficiaries on the EE/RE measures to be included, the Consultant shall prepare the detailed renovation designs and technical specifications for works to be tendered and implemented in the selected public buildings of the buildings.
+After agreement between the PIU and the beneficiaries on the EE/RE measures to be included, the Consultant will prepare detailed renovation designs and technical specifications for works to be tendered and implemented in the selected public buildings.
+Detailed renovations for works to be tendered and implemented in the selected public buildings.
 Detailed renovations should include architectural (including comparative drawings clearly showing the revisions/differences/interventions before and after renovation) and engineering services (all mechanical and electrical services, including but not limited to: heating, cooling, ventilation, hot and cold water supply systems, fire protection, electrical supply system, lighting system, gas distribution, power and service sockets, telephone/television/radio, lifts, building management/automation system (if any) etc.) related with renovation and collateral works.